-6(i) Geographical co-ordinates, boundary markers, and natural features
+6 (i) Geographical co-ordinates, boundary markers, and natural features

-Narebski Point is located on the southeast coast of Barton Peninsula, King George Island, and the Area is delimited as latitude 62° 13' 40''S - 62° 14' 23''S and longitude 58° 45' 25'' W - 58° 47' 00'' W. Boundaries are delimited by mountain peaks on the north and the east and coastline on the southwest.
+Narębski Point is located on the southeast coast of Barton Peninsula, King George Island, and the Area is delimited as latitude 62°13'40''- 62°14'23''S and longitude 58°45'25''- 58°47'00''W. Boundaries are delimited by mountain peaks on the north and the east and coastline on the southwest.
 The southwest boundary can be easily recognized due to its distinguished geomorphology.
 The Area includes only the terrestrial area, excluding the intertidal zone.
-The total size of the Area is approximately 1 km2.